jame0313/ITE2038-wiki/File-and-Index-Manager-(Disk-Based-B+-tree)-(project-5-milestone-1-ver.-).md

 - return value - status code(0 is ok)
 - exceptions
   - if error occurred in File and Index manager module or Sub Layer API, print error message and return -1
 ---
+4. int idx_find_by_key_trx(int64_t table_id, int64_t key, char *ret_val, uint16_t *val_size, int trx_id);

+- Find a record for the transaction having trx_id

+Read a value in the table with a matching key for the transaction having transaction id If found matching key, store matched value string in ret_val and matched size in val_size.
+If success, return 0.
+Otherwise, return non zero value.
+The caller should allocate memory for a record structure.

+After find target record by key, try to acquire shared lock by calling lock manager API.
+If there is any failure in locking, abort given transaction by calling transaction manager API and return -1.
+After acquiring corresponding lock, read page and get target record value.

+By using special buffer API (direct read\write page), multiple threads read record parallel or write record concurrently in same page.

+As buffer manager use page latch, Index manager release page latch right after find operation done.

+Only existed key value record can be found.
+Otherwise, API return non zero value.

+return 0 (SUCCESS): operation is successfully done, and the transaction can continue the next operation.

+return non zero (FAILED): operation is failed (e.g., deadlock detected), and the transaction should be aborted.

+- parameters
+  - table_id - table id of the opened database
+  - key - record key to find
+  - value - destination memory of record value
+  - val_size - record value's length
+  - trx_id - id of transaction which called this api

+- return value - status code(0 is ok)
+- exceptions
+  - if error occurred in File and Index manager module or Sub Layer API, print error message and abort transaction and return -1
+---
+5. int idx_update_by_key(int64_t table_id, int64_t key, char *values, uint16_t new_val_size, uint16_t *old_val_size)

+- Update a record.

+Find target record and modify the values
+If found matching key, update the value of the record to values string with its new_val_size and store its size in old_val_size
+If success, return 0.
+Otherwise, return non zero value.
+The caller should allocate memory for a old_val_size

+Only existed key value record can be found.
+Otherwise, API return non zero value.

+return 0 (SUCCESS): operation is successfully done

+return non zero (FAILED): operation is failed

+- parameters
+  - table_id - table id of the opened database
+  - key - record key to find
+  - values - new value string to be applied into record
+  - new_val_size - new value string's length
+  - old_val_size - existed record value's length

+- return value - status code(0 is ok)
+- exceptions
+  - if error occurred in File and Index manager module or Sub layer API, print error message and return -1
+---
+6. int idx_update_by_key_trx(int64_t table_id, int64_t key, char *values, uint16_t new_val_size, uint16_t *old_val_size, int trx_id)

+- Update a record for the transaction having trx_id

+Find target record and modify the values for the transaction having transaction id If found matching key, update the value of the record to values string with its new_val_size and store its size in old_val_size
+If success, return 0.
+Otherwise, return non zero value.
+The caller should allocate memory for a old_val_size

+After find target record by key, try to acquire shared lock by calling lock manager API.
+If there is any failure in locking, abort given transaction by calling transaction manager API and return -1.
+After acquiring corresponding lock, read page and get target record value.

+By using special buffer API (direct read\write page), multiple threads read record parallel or write record concurrently in same page.

+As buffer manager use page latch, Index manager release page latch right after find operation done.

+Before finishing update operation, add in-memory log for rollback in abort by calling transaction mananger API.

+Only existed key value record can be found.
+Otherwise, API return non zero value.

+return 0 (SUCCESS): operation is successfully done, and the transaction can continue the next operation.

+return non zero (FAILED): operation is failed (e.g., deadlock detected), and the transaction should be aborted.

+- parameters
+  - table_id - table id of the opened database
+  - key - record key to find
+  - values - new value string to be applied into record
+  - new_val_size - new value string's length
+  - old_val_size - existed record value's length
+  - trx_id - id of transaction which called this api

+- return value - status code(0 is ok)
+- exceptions
+  - if error occurred in File and Index manager module or Sub layer API, print error message and abort transaction and return -1
+---
 ## PAGE FORMAT IN FIM
 1. Header Page